ark-lang/ark-docs/functions.md

     func add(a: int, b: int) -> int => return a + b;

 ## Function Prototypes
-Function prototypes are mostly for interop with C.
+Function prototypes are mostly for interoperability with C.

 , however they don't specify what instructions the function will perform.
 These are most commonly used to bind